PRIVACY POLICY

 Special Categories and Protected Classifications of Personal Data

-Except for the circumstances when you provide educational information as part of Recruitment Data, we do not otherwise ask for ‘special categories of personal data’ as referred to by GDPR or ‘protected classifications characteristics’ as often referred to by California or other US laws.
-This includes information about your health, political opinions, racial origins, gender identity, health-related information, or sexual life, biometric information, or personal data relating to criminal convictions and offences – and we would ask you not to send any to us or upload any into the Services.
+Except for the circumstances when you provide educational information or we conduct a background check as part of Recruitment Data or as described below for Diligence/Investigations Report Data, Duty-of-Care Services Data or Journey Management Services Data, we do not collect or otherwise ask for ‘special categories of personal data’ as referred to by GDPR or ‘protected classifications characteristics’ as often referred to by California or other US laws.
+These classifications are identified in Table 1.

 However, if at any time you choose to transmit such personal data over our Website or Services for any reason, or you provide us such personal data to us as part of Recruitment Data, you must have full authority or consent to do so and you agree that it will be dealt with according to this Privacy Policy, including possible transfer to our offices or the third parties, inside or outside the UK or EEA, as described in this policy.